What does the Affordable Housing Bond mean for Clackamas County?

 We're inviting #ClackCo residents to share ideas for how to make new affordable housing the best it can be.
 Your responses will be shared with housing developers and used to help inform designs for new affordable housing in the county as part of Metro’s affordable housing bond program.

-Metro-area voters recently approved a $652.8 million general obligation bond, a proactive measure to address the shortage of affordable housing within Metro’s urban growth boundary.
+In 2018, regional voters approved a $652.8 million general obligation bond to address the shortage of affordable housing within Metro’s urban growth boundary.
 The bond allows our region the opportunity to invest in the development of new housing resources for some of our most vulnerable and historically marginalized residents.
 The Affordable Housing Program Work Plan- provides a comprehensive plan for implementing Metro’s Bond Measure program.

 Metro-wide goals for the bond funds include:

 - Create affordable homes for about 12,000 people across the region

 - Create approximately 1,600 homes for households with 30 percent of area median or less

 - Serve families (At least half of the affordable homes created will have two to five bedrooms.)

 - No more than 10 percent of homes will house people between 61 to 80 percent of area median income.